MBrancoLab/Deniz_2019_AML/README.md

 *1. Permutation test*

 A permutation test was used to identify TE families enriched for DNAse hypersensitive sites (DHS).
-The main script is permutation_test.sh, which is a HPC cluster array job script that runs the permutation_pipeline.R script for all of the peak files listed in dhs_list.txt.
+The main script is permutation_test.sh, which is a HPC cluster array job script that runs the permutation_pipeline.R script for all of the peak files listed in dhs_list.txt (peak files not included in the repository due to space restrictions).
 Requires bedtools.
-See permutation_pipeline.R for more details about other files.
+See permutation_pipeline.R for more details about other files used.

 *2. TE family level analysis*